APCM Meeting Minutes

 Deanery Synod Report

 Deanery Synod has met throughout the year at different churches in the Deanery.
-The meetings have been very useful allowing attendees to share their responses to a range of issues affecting them, such as the energy crisis.
-At each meeting there is usually a speaker who presents on a specific area of ministry.
-These have included stewardship, card readers, Thy Kingdom Come, and the Gen2 team and intergenerational ministry.
+The meetings have been very useful allowing attendees to share their responses to a range of issues affecting them.
+At each meeting there is usually a speaker who presents on a specific area of ministry, e.g., the work of the Mission team supporting Parishes with “Leading your church into growth” and a vision of the Deanery moving forward.
+Discussions have included stewardship, card readers, Parish Share, Five Wells Prison, Gen2, Prayer Walk, Youth Work, increasing heating costs, planning children’s activities for Christmas, and how parishes could work together to pool expertise and resources.

 The meetings are always a good way to connect with people from other churches across the Deanery.